rspamd/rspamd.com/doc/workers/fuzzy_storage.md

 Rspamd's fuzzy storage uses `sqlite3` for storing hashes.
 All update operations are performed in a transaction, which is committed to the main database approximately once per minute.
-The `VACUUM` command is executed on startup, and hash expiration is performed when the rspamd fuzzy storage worker terminates.
+The `VACUUM` command is executed on startup, and hash expiration is performed when the Rspamd fuzzy storage worker terminates.

 Here is the internal database structure: